 Five Dysfunctions of a Team – Patrick Lencioni

-The Five Dysfunctions of a Team outlines the root causes of politics and dysfunction on the teams where you work and the keys to overcoming them.
+The Five Dysfunctions of a Team outlines the root causes of politics and dysfunction that can exist within teams and the keys to overcoming them.
 Counter to conventional wisdom, the causes of dysfunction are both identifiable and curable.
 However, they do not die easily.
 Importantly, making a team functional and cohesive requires high levels of courage and discipline.

-- The desire to preserve artificial harmony stifles the occurrence of productive, ideological conflict.
-Teams that are lacking on trust are incapable of engaging in unfiltered, passionate debate about key issues, causing situations where team conflict can easily turn into veiled discussions and back channel comments.
+- The desire to preserve artificial harmony stifles the occurrence of productive due to ideological conflict.
+Teams that are lacking trust are incapable of engaging in an unfiltered, passionate debate about key issues, causing situations where team conflict can easily turn into veiled discussions and back channel comments.
 In a work setting where team members do not openly air their opinions, inferior decisions are the result.

 - The lack of clarity or buy-in prevents team members from making decisions they will stick to.
 Without conflict, it is difficult for team members to commit to decisions, creating an environment where ambiguity prevails.
 Lack of direction and commitment can make employees, particularly star employees, disgruntled.